-St Wilfrid's School is a Catholic Primary School in the Diocese of Hallam working in partnership in Our Lady Seat of Wisdom Umbrella Trust to provide education for children of Catholic families.
+St Wilfrid's School is a Catholic Primary School in St Clare Catholic Multi Academy Trust working in partnership with the Diocese of Hallam to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.

-The school is conducted by its Governing Body as part of the Catholic Church in accordance with its trust deed and articles of association.
+The school is conducted by its Local Governing Board as part of the Catholic Church in accordance with its trust deed and articles of association.
 As a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be supported fully by all families in the school, therefore it is hoped that all parents will give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an applicant who is not Catholic to apply for and to be admitted to a place at the school in accordance with the admission arrangements.

-The Governing Body is the admissions authority and has responsibility for admissions to the school.
+The Local Governing Board is the admissions authority and has responsibility for admissions to the school.
 The Local Authority undertakes the coordination of the admission arrangements during the normal admissions round.
 Details of the co-ordinated scheme can be obtained from the Authority.

-The Governing Body has determined the Published Admission Number (PAN), for pupils to be admitted to the Reception year in the school year 2021/22, to be 45.
+The Governing Board has determined the Published Admission Number (PAN), for pupils to be admitted to the Reception year in the school year 2023/24, to be 45.